xiaolongw1223/academic-web/content/publication/2024_Multi_bodies/index.md

 ---
-title: "Quantifying uncertainty of salt body shapes recovered from gravity data using trans-dimensional Markov chain Monte Carlo sampling"
+title: "Reconstruction of multiple target bodies using trans-dimensional Bayesian inversion with different constraints"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here